grayside/adamross.dev/content/post/2024/local-gcloud-auth-to-sheets/index.md

 so I could share some charts about code review workload.
 This post is about how I got authentication working.

-I wrote a Node.js script because this was too much for BASH and not big enough for Go.
+I wrote a Node.js script because my use case was too complex for BASH and seemed too temporary for Go.
 Initially, the script generated ad hoc CSV data that I could manually copy into Google Sheets using the Paste-as-CSV feature.
-I decided after a few rounds that I didn't want to do that: I estimated that I could get a Sheets integration working within a couple hours and if so that would [probably pay off within a few months](https://dev.to/grayside/why-automate-1fac).
+After a few rounds of manually copying, I wanted to use my time wisely: I estimated that I could get a Sheets integration working within a couple hours and if so that would
+[probably pay off within a few months](https://dev.to/grayside/why-automate-1fac).

 {{< callout important >}}
-Aside: Sheets isn't my database.
-It's my data reporting UI. *Don't use Sheets as your database.*
+**Aside:** Sheets isn't my database.
+It's my data reporting UI.
+*Don't use Sheets as your database.*
 {{</ callout >}}

-It took me much more time to get this working because authentication and data races are hard.
+It took me closer to 4 hours to get this working, because authentication is hard.
 This post shows the more direct path to a working solution.

 It's easy to be distracted with the complexity of [creating an oAuth application](https://developers.google.com/workspace/guides/configure-oauth-consent),